jmfrancklab/pyspecdata/README.rst

 Object-oriented Python package for processing spectral data -- or in general, *n*-dimensional data with labeled axes (i.e. *N*-dimensional gridded data or "nddata").
 It depends on numpy, which provides very fast manipulations of *N*-dimensional gridded arrays ("ndarray").
+This package has some overlap with xarray, but it doesn't attempt to mimic pandas notation, shooting instead for very compact notation for natural slicing, etc.
+It mainly focuses on making it easier to *quickly write good code for processing spectroscopy data*.
+In particular, it takes care of various features related to fourier transformation, error propagation, and direct products in multidimensional data with little to no interaction from the user.

 If you are working in a lab developing new spectroscopic methodologies, then this package is definitely for you.
 If you deal with multi-dimensional data of some other form, then it's likely for you.